Just over 11.5 billion eggs are consumed in the UK every year (around 32 million a day).

 Percheries (‘Barn eggs’)

-About 4 per cent of the eggs sold in the UK are 'barn eggs' (BEIS, website).
 About 5 per cent of the eggs sold in the UK are ‘barn eggs’ (BEIS, website).
 While this term conjures up the image of a rustic hen house with a few dozen hens sitting peacefully on their own nests, the truth is somewhat different.
 Barn eggs actually come from hens kept in huge sheds called percheries.
 The number of birds in each perchery can be in the tens of thousands.
 However, the Lion code stipulates maximum flock size of 32,000 birds divided into colonies of 4,000 where flock size is over 6,000 birds in total.
 The EU Welfare of Laying Hens Directive stipulates a maximum stocking density of 9 hens per square metre of useable floor space.
 Like enriched cages, percheries must provide perches, litter and nests, although there need only be one nest for every seven hens – leading to the same problem of competition for space as enriched cages.
 New percheries built since 2002 must provide 1100 cm2 of floor space per hen (about two pieces of A4 paper), but older percheries are allowed to provide as little as 830 cm2 per hen (DEFRA, 2005a).
 Hens kept in this intensive system never go outdoors and many are still routinely debeaked.